 Prevailing Wind Park, LLC (Developer) is proposing to construct the Prevailing Wind Park near Avon, South Dakota, in Bon Homme, Hutchinson, and Charles Mix Counties (Project).
-The Project will consist of 57 to 61 wind turbines with a maximum nameplate capacity of up to 219.6 megawatts (MW), although output at the point of interconnection will be limited to a maximum of 200 MW.
-A total of 63 wind turbine sites were analyzed for two turbine models: General Electric (GE) 3.8-137 and Vestas V136-3.6.
+The Project will consist of 60 to 62 wind turbines with a maximum nameplate capacity of up to 219.6 megawatts (MW), although output at the point of interconnection will be limited to a maximum of 200 MW.
+A total of 62 wind turbine sites were analyzed for the General Electric (GE) 3.8-137 turbine model.
 This sound assessment was completed to determine if the Project can operate in compliance with the applicable sound regulations.